 Airbnb’s top city in the EU is London, there were over 77,000 listings in March 2019.

-33% of bed-places in tourist accommodation in the EU are concentrated in France and Italy.
+33% of accommodation in the EU are concentrated in France and Italy.

 1.2 billion trips were made by EU residents and 6 billion nights spent.

-Tourism accommodation statistics demonstrate that there has been an increase in popularity when it comes to camping in Europe.
-Visitors spent 397 million nights in the EU campsites in 2017 which accounts for 12% of nights spent in traveller accommodation within the EU.
+Accommodation statistics demonstrate that there has been an increase in popularity when it comes to camping.
+Visitors spent 397 million nights in the EU campsites in 2017 which accounts for 12% of nights spent in visitor accommodation within the EU.

-Airbnb statistics demonstrate that by 2020, there will be 24 million Airbnb users in Europe.
+Airbnb statistics demonstrate that by 2020, there will be 24 million Airbnb users in the EU.
 The popular online marketplace has found that London is their top city in the EU for listings, as over 77,000 homes were listed this year.
-Staying in Airbnb’s has become increasingly popular because it is a cheaper and more effective way of staying in Europe.
+Staying in Airbnb’s has become increasingly popular because it is a cheaper and more effective way of staying in the EU.
 It gives you the chance to experience culture whilst staying in a convenient location and living like a local.

-Even with the popularity increase in camping and Airbnb’s, hotels are still the most popular accommodation for tourists in Europe as 44% of 31 million bed-places are hotels.
+Even with the popularity increase in camping and Airbnb’s, hotels are still the most popular accommodation for tourists as 44% of 31 million bed-places are hotels.

 61% of arrivals into the EU were taken for leisure, recreation and holiday purposes.